TheDIYGuy999/Rc_Engine_Sound/README.md

 ## Features:
 - Many selectable engine sounds and startup sounds for cars and trucks
 - Sound files up to 8bit, 16kHz, mono can be used
-- works best with a PAM8403 amplifier module, connected to pin 3, via a 10kOhm potentiometer
+- Works best with a PAM8403 amplifier module, connected to pin 3, via a 10kOhm potentiometer
 - The engine RPM is calculated according to RC signal input on pin 2
+- Gear shifting is simulated in "curves.h"
+- Use an Arduino Pro Mini 5V, 16MHz

 ## New in V 1.0:
 - Runs on an ATMega328 with 8 or 16MHz clock (RC PWM throttle mode only on 16MHz)